roseengineering/mutual/README.md

 ```

-The Orr desgin above but with 90 degree transmission lines to the elements.
+The Orr desgin above but with 90 degree transmission lines to the elements for current forcing.

 ```